-I’m a new dog owner and this is my first dog because you can’t count the beagle that we had when I was 2-years-old.
-Someone — maybe the meter reader? — left the gate open and he got run over and after that we just had a steady stream of Siamese cats.
-But now I get why dog people can be so over-the-top with their dogs.
-Dogs try to win your heart much more so than a cat, and these dogs in children’s chapter books have won untold hearts the world over.
+Dogs try to win your heart much more so than a cat, and these dogs in children’s books have won untold hearts the world over.
 Even if you are not a dog person, these dogs will convert you!
 These dogs are either rescuing someone or being rescued, getting kidnapped or preventing robberies, or just a dog-about-town.
 Please meet some dogs to fall in love with!
-What dogs in children’s books have you fallen in love with?
-Please share!
-Read more…

 This is what I was thinking when I came up with this kooky list:

 -Has to be a good read but not too strenuous

-My middle daughter is so picky that she started her own blog on the things that she likes.
+My middle daughter is so picky that she started her own blog on the things she likes.
 Getting her a book she likes for me is an education in getting reluctant readers to engage.
 Tonight at dinner she asked me to blog on her blog to drive traffic to it.
 Smart kid.
-I told her that she needs to put up 4 posts first so that readers will know what her blog is about.
-This is her second post but I changed the book descriptions.
-If you want her opinion on why she likes these books, please read her post at Picky Kid Pix.
-(She’d be delighted with some traffic and she doesn’t mince words!).
-Read more…
+I told her that she needs to put up 4 posts so that readers will know what her blog is about first.
+This is her second post but I changed the words to give you my opinion of why she likes the books since we have been reading partners all year.